Lady Penelope: Vehicles and property

 Penelope owns a six-wheeled Rolls-Royce called FAB 1, painted in her trademark shade of pink.
 The vehicle is driven by Parker.
 FAB 1 is equipped with various features to assist Penelope's field operative work, such as machine guns, bulletproof glass, water skis for sea excursions, and radar-assisted steering.
 Penelope also owns a private yacht named FAB 2, a champion racehorse or helijet named FAB 3, and Seabird, a 40 ft cruise ship.
-Several Seabirds have been constructed, since they are frequently destroyed in use.
+Several Seabirds have been constructed, as they are frequently destroyed in use.

 The seat of the Creighton-Ward dynasty is Creighton-Ward Mansion, an 18th-century stately home in Foxleyheath, Kent.
 The first mansion was built on the site of a Norman castle by the first Lord Creighton-Ward after he was knighted by Elizabeth I, who was a regular visitor.
 The current mansion was built by Lord Cuthbert Creighton-Ward in 1730 after he burned down the previous house during a gunpowder experiment.
 Lord Cuthbert asked architect Colen Campbell to design the iconic Palladian edifice, which has been designated a Grade I listed building by the World Heritage Organisation.
 When Penelope became a secret agent, she renovated the historic building to better suit her double lifestyle by installing a satellite antenna, a number of two-way video communication consoles for contacting International Rescue, and a safe with state-of-the-art alarm system and CCTV.
 A forensic laboratory was built on the site of old servants' quarters.
 An underground river with a boat runs beneath the estate, and if Penelope thinks that Creighton-Ward Mansion is under surveillance or that she is in danger, she can meet Parker at a nearby village without anyone knowing.

-Penelope also owns Bonga Bonga, a sheep station in the Australian outback housing 200,007 sheep.
+Penelope also owns Bonga Bonga, a sheep station in the Australian outback housing 200,007 sheep ("Atlantic Inferno").
 The property was acquired by Bertie "Buster" Creighton-Ward.
 The open-plan lounge, with its modern fabrics and simple geometric designs, is in sharp contrast to the detail of Creighton-Ward Mansion.